 All this said, we cannot protect you from yourself, only guide and advise you based on personal knowledge and experience.
-Therefore, before leaving home, independent travel advice regarding health, safety, and security in South Africa should be obtained through Australia's Department of Foreign Affairs and Trade website Smartraveller.
+Therefore, before leaving home, independent travel advice regarding health, safety, and security in South Africa should be obtained through Australia's Department of Foreign Affairs & Trade website Smartraveller.

 That is all.
 Be Safe!!

 Please Read: Emergency Serivces & Assistance in South Africa